 An iconic North American triathlon for decades, Lake Placid offers the ultimate IRONMAN family vacation.
-This year, the town will host its very first IRONMAN 70.3 event, a little over a month after IRONMAN Lake Placid, which takes place every July.
+This year, the town will host its second IRONMAN 70.3 event, a little over a month after IRONMAN Lake Placid, which takes place every July.
 Lake Placid has the amenities of a large city and the convenience of a small town, offering high-end restaurants, shopping and world-class accommodations.
 It boasts history, approachable charm and an abundance of on-course personality.

 IRONMAN Lake Placid is the longest-running American event aside from the IRONMAN World Championship in Kailua-Kona, Hawaii.
 Located in the beautiful Adirondack mountains, it's a gorgeous and family-friendly event every athlete should put on their bucket list.
 Having hosted two Olympic Games (1932 and 1980), this charming town knows how to deliver a world-class athletic event.
 It's also the home of one of the most challenging IRONMAN courses with its famous Adirondack climbs.